social-media-ethics-automation/book/docs/_sources/ch02_definitions/02_ethics/03_ethics_frameworks.md

 There are many more ethics frameworks that we haven't mentioned here.
 You can look up some more [here](https://plato.stanford.edu/search/searcher.py?query=ethics).

+Also, many of these ethics frameworks overlap and different ones can be considered versions of another.
+So the Confucianist definition of an exemplary person could be considered as virtues in virtue ethics.
+Existentialism can be considered a form of Nihilism.
+Moral Relativism (saying that what is good or bad is just totally subjective, and depends on who you ask.) can also be considered a form of Nihilism, etc.

 You can also follow any of the other links in this page or read books like [this](https://www.routledge.com/The-Philosophy-of-Well-Being-An-Introduction/Fletcher/p/book/9781138818354), or watch the TV show The Good Place  (currently streaming on [nbc.com](https://www.nbc.com/the-good-place/episodes/season-1) and [Netflix](https://www.netflix.com/title/80113701))

 [![Poster for The Good Place](good_place.png)](https://www.nbc.com/the-good-place/episodes/season-1)

 ## Ethics Frameworks Don't Guarantee Moral Goodness

 One final note we'd like to make here is that, as we said before, we can use ethics frameworks as tools to help us see into situations.
 But just because we use an ethics framework to look at a situation doesn't mean that we will come out with a morally good conclusion.
-This is perhaps most obvious with something like nihilism, which rejects the very existance of a morally good conclusion.
-But we can also see this with other frameworks, such as egoism, which we (the authors) believe often gives morally wrong results, or with consequentialist reasoning, which has been challenged at many points in history (e.g., [A Modest Proposal](https://en.wikipedia.org/wiki/A_Modest_Proposal) from 1729, the [character Ivan arguing with his brother](https://en.wikisource.org/wiki/The_Brothers_Karamazov/Book_V/Chapter_4) in [Brothers Karamazov](https://en.wikipedia.org/wiki/The_Brothers_Karamazov) fromn 1880, and the two articles [Effective Altruism Is Pushing a Dangerous Brand of ‘AI Safety’](https://www.wired.com/story/effective-altruism-artificial-intelligence-sam-bankman-fried/) [[archived here](https://web.archive.org/web/20221229022417/https://www.wired.com/story/effective-altruism-artificial-intelligence-sam-bankman-fried/)] and [Effective altruism’s most controversial idea](https://www.vox.com/future-perfect/23298870/effective-altruism-longtermism-will-macaskill-future) from 2022).
+This is perhaps most obvious with something like nihilism, which rejects the very existence of a morally good conclusion.
+But we can also see this with other frameworks, such as egoism, which we (the authors) believe often gives morally wrong results, or with consequentialist/utilitarianist reasoning reasoning, which has been challenged at many points in history (e.g., [A Modest Proposal](https://en.wikipedia.org/wiki/A_Modest_Proposal) from 1729, the [character Ivan arguing with his brother](https://en.wikisource.org/wiki/The_Brothers_Karamazov/Book_V/Chapter_4) in [Brothers Karamazov](https://en.wikipedia.org/wiki/The_Brothers_Karamazov) fromn 1880, and the two articles [Effective Altruism Is Pushing a Dangerous Brand of ‘AI Safety’](https://www.wired.com/story/effective-altruism-artificial-intelligence-sam-bankman-fried/) [[archived here](https://web.archive.org/web/20221229022417/https://www.wired.com/story/effective-altruism-artificial-intelligence-sam-bankman-fried/)] and [Effective altruism’s most controversial idea](https://www.vox.com/future-perfect/23298870/effective-altruism-longtermism-will-macaskill-future) from 2022).
 Still, we hope that in using different frameworks (even ones you often disagree with) you are able to understand situations better and with more nuance.

-% TODO: consequentialist reasoning -> consequentialist/utilitarianist reasoning

-% TODO: boundaries between frameworks can be considered part of others.
-The Confucianist definition of an exemplary person can be considered as virtues.
-Existentialism can be considered a form of Nihilism.
-Moral Relativism can also be considered a form of Nihilism.